ff13dfly/EasyPolka/protocol/README.md

 ## Overview

 Recommand cApp protocol.
-It is a JSON based protocol.
+It is a JSON based protocol, now `version 1.0`.

 ## Details